j178/leetgo/README.md

 3. Script

-   `leetgo` suppots providing a JavaScript function to handle the code before generation, for example：
+   `leetgo` supports providing a JavaScript function to handle the code before generation, for example：
     ```yaml
     code:
       lang: cpp